 Much of our content is about events that happen at particular times.
 We need to plan ahead to make sure we are ready to capture appropriate video, CAD materials, interviews, etc., at the right times.
 We waited for sunny days and blooming flowers to take the outdoor panoramas and sought bright days for panoramas of rooms with outside windows.

 We put a lot of thought into what spaces and content to include in Thayer360 and into what content to place in which spaces.

 By far the most expensive part of Thayer360 was the labor we put into it.
 We estimate about 12 person months total went into this project.
 A good portion of that labor was spent brainstorming, evaluating alternative technologies, selecting tools, and setting up the framework for Thayer360.
 Making another similar tour would go more quickly because we wouldn't need to repeat that work.
 But most of our time went into refining the presentation and generating content.

 The camera and lens and tripod were the next biggest cost, with the DSLR being the biggest ticket item.
 We chose moderately expensive equipment, but one could use significantly less expensive gear without undue loss of quality.
 The PTGui and krpano software were relatively inexpensive.

 We plan to update and add content regularly as events happen and to convey different messages to our visitors.
 We also plan to take new outdoors panoramas to show the winter season.

 We have been monitoring Thayer360 usage.
-We can monitor the landing page and the PHP page using Google Analytics, but we can't monitor the flash-invoked elements that way, so we wrote a simple bash script to analyze loads of panoramas, videos, slide shows, info windows, the map, etc. We plan to fine-tune the user interface based on these measurements to try to ensure that people see the most important information (we noticed that early users were much more likely to view outdoors videos than the rest).
+We can monitor the landing page and the tour page using Google Analytics, but we can't monitor the flash-invoked elements that way, so we wrote a simple bash script to analyze loads of panoramas, videos, slideshows, info windows, the map, etc. We plan to fine-tune the user interface based on these measurements to try to ensure that people see the most important information (we noticed that early users were much more likely to view outdoors videos than the rest).